 There are so many ways to use pumpkin puree!
 I honestly love using pumpkin all year round but especially during the fall season.
 I’ve got breakfast recipes, main dishes and desserts that use pumpkin.
 Pumpkin puree is also a great baby food.
 You can combine it with other foods (like carrot puree, mango, apple or yogurt) or serve it straight up.

-To store: pumpkin puree should last 4-7 days in the fridge in an airtight container or in the freezer for up to 3 months.
+After your pumpkin puree is cooled completely, place in an airtight container.
+It will last 4-7 days in the refrigerator or in the freezer for up to 3 months.